 Creature Connections: Building Compassionate Relationships in a Diverse World

-Mentor artists interweave concepts of connectedness, compassion, collboration, and courage.
-Tales of animals from diverse cultures highlight this program.
+Mentor artists interweave concepts of connectedness, compassion, collaboration, and courage.
+Animal tales from diverse cultures highlight this program.
 Picture books like Ashley Bryan’s Beautiful Blackbird and The Gigantic Turnip bear an important message for children, conveying themes of difference and collaboration.
 Listening for subtle messages and sharing theories with the group gives students the opportunity to think deeply.
-In pairs children design collagraphs, working through ideas, developing shared concepts, and writing original stories.
+In pairs children design representational collagraphs, working through ideas, developing shared concepts, and writing original stories.

 The Art of Story